wchenastro/Mosaic/README.md

 `--tiling_shape`: the shape of the tiling boundaries, possible values are: "circle", "hexagon", "ellipse", "polygon", "annulus".
 The "`variable_size`" method only supports the first two shapes.

-`--tiling_plot`: filename for the plot of the tiling, the file format can be anything that matplotlib supports, such as "jpeg, pdf".
+`--tiling_plot`: the filename for the plot of the tiling, the file format can be anything that matplotlib supports, such as "jpeg, pdf".

+`--overlay_source`: the file containing the point sources to overlay, one per line,  in `identification RA DEC` format. for example: "A 13:26:39.670 -47:30:11.64"

 ### Generate an elliptical shape tiling,  let the code decide a suitable overlap and output the coordinates